Rey Fénix

 He is also known for his tenure in Impact Wrestling, where the Lucha Bros are former Impact World Tag Team Champions.
-He also works on the side for various American and Mexican independent promotions, most notably Pro Wrestling Guerrilla (PWG) in the U.S., where he is a one-time PWG World Tag Team Champion with his brother, and The Crash Lucha Libre in Mexico.
+He has also worked for various American and Mexican independent promotions, most notably Pro Wrestling Guerrilla (PWG) in the U.S., where he is a one-time PWG World Tag Team Champion with his brother, and The Crash Lucha Libre in Mexico.

 After originally starting his career on the Mexican independent circuit in 2005, Fénix signed with AAA in January 2011, where he became the inaugural AAA Fusión Champion in March 2013.
 Through AAA, Fénix where he became the AAA Mega Champion, Latin American and World Cruiserweight Champion, and also began working for Lucha Underground in late 2014, becoming the inaugural Gift of the Gods Champion in April 2015 and winning the promotion's top title, the Lucha Underground Championship, the following November.
 Fénix has also held the Lucha Underground Trios Championship, making him the first wrestler in Lucha Underground to have won all three championships.
 He has also wrestled in Japan for Pro Wrestling Noah and Pro Wrestling Wave.
 After leaving AAA in September 2016, Fénix changed his ring name first to Fénix el Rey ("Phoenix the King") and then to Rey Fénix ("King Phoenix").
 In AEW, he was a member of Death Triangle, and is a one-time AEW International Champion, one-time AEW World Tag Team Champion, and one-time AEW World Trios Champion.